BeataWereszczynska/square_img_fragments/README.md

 1. save_square_fragm function code, as .py,
 2. save_square_fragm function code with description and results presentation, as jupyter notebook,
-3. sample data in bumblebeeMRI folder (MRI images of a bumblebee fixed in glutaraldehyde solution.
-The imaging was performed on a 9.4 T MRI scanner),
+3. sample data in bumblebeeMRI folder - FDF images (MRI images of a bumblebee fixed in glutaraldehyde solution.
+The imaging was performed on a 9.4 T Agilent MRI scanner),
 4. sample output in square_fragm folder.